DrewNaylor/guinget/docs/How-to-use.md

 In case there's something you need to drop into a terminal for, you can do it with `File>Run CMD`.
 There's also a way to run it elevated using `File>Run CMD elevated (UAC)`.
 There are keyboard shortcuts for both, the non-elevated one being `Ctrl+Alt+T` and the elevated one being `Ctrl+Alt+Shift+T`.

 Please be aware that [running CMD from guinget on 64-bit Windows causes filesystem redirection to occur, resulting in anything that has to be launched from the "real" System32 not working correctly](https://github.com/DrewNaylor/guinget/issues/98).
-This shouldn't impact most people, but it will if you need to run something like SystemPropertiesProtection.exe.
+This shouldn't impact most people, but it will if you need to run something like `SystemPropertiesProtection.exe`.
 The only workaround I can offer is to just run CMD from the Start menu or something else instead.
-I could tell Windows to run CMD from SysNative, but that doesn't work when running it elevated since it just crashes.
-A real solution would be to compile a 64-bit version of guinget, but winget doesn't offer separate architectures yet and I don't want people to have to manually install a different version.
+I could tell Windows to run CMD from `SysNative`, but that doesn't work when running it elevated since it just crashes.
+A real solution would be to compile a 64-bit version of guinget, but that's a little too much to manage.

+## KDE-style Fast Resize

+By default, guinget uses KDE-style fast resize to keep things responsive.
+This works by temporarily replacing the package list with a screenshot of itself, which is then stretched until you're done resizing the window.

+One side-effect of this is that the package list will flicker after moving the window because moving a window counts as resizing it.
+Not sure how to make it only use the fast resizing during an actual resize and not a move.
+Additionally, any windows above the package list will show up in the screenshot while resizing it.
+Not sure how to prevent that from happening, but it's not really that big of an issue.

+This is on by default, and can be turned off by unchecking the `Use KDE-style fast resize for the package list so that resizing the window is smooth when there are a lot of packages listed` checkbox under `Tools>Options...>Package List + Details`.
+Doing so will return to standard Windows-style resizing behavior.

 ## Switch tabs with mouse scroll wheel